LoopKit/loopdocs/docs/nightscout/remote-errors.md

 * Push notification banner shows but nothing happens in *Loop* (no error or success message afterwards)
 * Error message shows that Password (OTP) is expired

 While *Loop* does not have control over Push Notification timely delivery, there are things that can be done to mitigate these issues.
-Note that rebuilding  *Loop*, *Loop Caregiver* or &nbsp;<span translate="no">Nightscout</span>&nbsp; is generally not going to help.
+Note that rebuilding  *Loop*, *Loop Caregiver* or *Nightscout* is generally not going to help.

 Check these settings on the Looper’s device, not the Caregivers.
 Several of these are related to Apple suppressing notifications.